miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 ## Element Catalog

 #### Farmacy Food Android app
-- Mobile application created using native language for Android, such as Kotlin or Java.
+- Mobile application created using a native language for Android, such as Kotlin or Java.
 - It's the application the replenisher uses to enter stock updates into the system, both for fridges and vendor kiosks.

 #### Replenish BFF for Android